Salerno

-Human settlement at Salerno has a rich and vibrant past, dating back to pre-historic times.
+Human settlement at Salerno has a rich past dating back to pre-historic times.
 In the early Middle Ages it was an independent Lombard principality, the Principality of Salerno, which around the 11th century comprised most of Southern Italy.
 During this time, the Schola Medica Salernitana, the first medical school in the world, was founded.
-The Normans in 1077 made Salerno the capital of their rule in all continental southern Italy.
-In the 16th century, under the Sanseverino family, among the most powerful feudal lords in southern Italy, the city became a great centre of learning, culture and the arts, and the family hired several of the greatest intellectuals of the time.
+In 1077, the Normans made Salerno the capital of their lands in all of continental southern Italy.
+In the 16th century, under the Sanseverino family, who were among the most powerful feudal lords in southern Italy, the city became a great centre of learning, culture and the arts, and the family hired several of the greatest intellectuals of the time.
 Later, in 1694, the city was struck by several catastrophic earthquakes and plagues.
 During a period of Spanish rule the city suffered a crisis which would last until the 18th century, but under Napoleon Salerno became part of the Parthenopean Republic.
 In the 19th century Salerno supported ideas of the Risorgimento and welcomed Garibaldi in 1861.

-The city is divided into three distinct zones: the medieval sector, the 19th century sector and the more densely populated post-war area, with its several apartment blocks.

-A patron saint of Salerno is Saint Matthew, the Apostle, whose relics are kept here at the crypt of Salerno Cathedral.
+The city is divided into three distinct zones: the medieval centre (or centro storico), a 19th century area and more extensive residential areas developed in the post-war era, which are made up mainly of apartment blocks.
+One of Salerno's patron saint is Saint Matthew, the Apostle, whose relics are kept here at the crypt of Salerno Cathedral.